Overnight pet sitting rates and what’s included in the cost

 A word on overnight pet sitting away from home

-Some pet sitters prefer — or even require — that you drop your pet off at their home for the duration of the job; however, you have to decide if that’s the right choice for you and your pet.
+Some pet sitters prefer — or even require — the pet to be dropped off at their home for the duration of the job; as an owner, you have to decide if that’s the right choice for you and your pet.

 Sarah M. of Tucson, Arizona and founder of Dog Training Boss, says she prefers bringing her 5-year-old poodle mix to the pet sitter’s house when she travels.